ProximoSrl/ProximoSrl.github.io/_queue/2014-09-09-about-this-blog.md

 We want to share what we have learned so far and what we'll learning in the next months (and yes.. some code too).

 ### Who we are
-My name is [Andrea](/about/andreabalducci/), I run a small (4 devs) software house in Italy, in a place so beautiful to stop me from relocating abroad, and I'm very active in the local dev communities.
+My name is [Andrea](/about/andreabalducci/), I run a small (4 devs) software house in Italy and I'm very active in the local dev communities.

 I failed twice at blogging, this is my 3rd try and the first one in English (well beyond my comfort zone).

-I asked a close friend in the dev community to join us for the next months, we have a new customer and we need to scale up to 100x in terms of data and 4x in terms of active users (and a backlog with a lot of new interesting stuff).
+I asked a close friend in the dev community to join us for the next months, we have a new customer and we need to scale up to 100x in terms of data, 4x in terms of active users and a backlog with a lot of new interesting stuff.

 Let me welcome on board [Gian Maria](/about/gianmariaricci/).